-The following general topics, reflecting my professional practice in localities, landscapes and with communities, give you a sense of what I have done for organisations.
+The following general topics, reflecting my professional practice in localities, landscapes and with communities, give you a sense of what I have done with institutions and agencies.
+Because the development of programmes is a collaborative one, regularly a programme will integrate ideas and topics from across these.

 Communities, resilience and sustainability